 Baja California practical tips

 A few practical notes on this road trip itinerary in Baja California

-- Get your own snorkeling gear because it’s more hygienic, and a dry bag so you can take your belonging with you while you are having fun in the water
+✅ Get your snorkeling gear because it’s more hygienic, and a dry bag so you can take your belonging with you while you are having fun in the water

-- Tipping is not mandatory, but it is expected, supermarket baggers, Gas Station stuff, waiters.
+✅ Tipping is not mandatory, but it is expected, for supermarket baggers, Gas Station stuff, and waiters.

 10 days Baja California road trip

 This itinerary is not set in stone.
-It’s just a sample of what I would do based on my experience.
+It’s just a sample of what I would do to cover all the amazing things to do in Baja California Sur, based on my experience.
 (I did two road trips in Baja).
 By all means, you can change it according to your interests.

 It’s applicable only between January and March, which is the whale season.

 Day 1 – Arriving a Los Cabos International Airport